Undergrad Prior Rates 2020-21: students enrolled prior to fall '19

 Roger Williams University and Roger Williams University School of Law recognize that the increasing cost of higher education has a serious impact on the ability of potential students to further their education; and this is especially true where there is more than one college-age child within a family.
 The cost often impedes a student and his or her family from considering their top choice college/university.
 In an effort to allow potential students and their families to have access to and the choice of considering Roger Williams University and the Roger Williams School of Law, the University has established a tuition discount in situations in which multiple siblings attend the University and/or the Law School.

-If two or more siblings are enrolled simultaneously as full-time students at Roger Williams University as undergraduate or graduate students, and/or at the Roger Williams University School of Law, a tuition discount will be granted to the students.
+If two or more siblings or step-siblings from a blended family are enrolled simultaneously as full-time students at Roger Williams University as undergraduate or graduate students, and/or at the Roger Williams University School of Law, a tuition discount will be granted to the students.
 The siblings must have been accepted for admission to one or more of the component parts of the University or the Law School in accordance with all normal admission standards.

 The tuition discount rate for siblings enrolled full-time at the University or Law School is as follows: